eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 -   The certification scheme will be a composite scheme.
 The object certification will be the entire system (eID scheme, EUDI Wallet, management thereof).
-It will therefore have to align with and rely on other available international standards, certification schemes, and conformity assessments.
+It will therefore have to align with and rely on other available international standards, certifications schemes, and conformity assessments.

 -   Certification should cover both cross-functional requirements, including security and privacy, as well as functional requirements in order to ensure European interoperability.

--   The final EUDI Wallet certification implies a multitude of certificates, however, the aim is to minimise this number to the extent possible.
+-   The final EUDI Wallet certification implies a multiplication of certificates, however, the aim is to minimise this number to the extent possible.